5/8″ Nylon Lead Rope with Snap #ALR4

 The martingale is a very useful tool to aid a horse in learning proper head position as he learns collection.
 If adjusted correctly a martingale does not force the head to stay in any given position but allows the horse a guide for head placement through automatic release of pressure on the reins when correct head placement is achieved.
 This can make it easier for a horse to reach a more collected frame over time by allowing assistance with head position as the rider teaches the horse to drive from behind.

-The labeled diagram shows the Complete German Martingale #CM1A.
-This German Martingale with Split Reins #CM1C is the same but comes without headstall and bit.
+The diagram shows the Complete German Martingale #CM1A.
+This German Martingale #CM1D comes with a roping rein and without headstall or bit.